Aspiration Therapy for obesity; a Safe and Effective Treatment or the 21st Century Tape Worm.

 - Cost.
 The AspireAssist procedure can cost between $8,000 and $13,000.
 The cost includes the device, insertion, behavioral coaching, and follow-up doctor visits.
 Compared to the lifetime cost of obesity, that is a drop in the bucket or toilet.
 No pun intended.

-If you needed to use of this a device for a life-saving purpose, then I would be more than supportive of its use.
+If you needed to use this device for a life-saving purpose, then I would be more than supportive of its use.
 However, using this device for weight loss, in my opinion, is controversial, and despite the research, I suspect it is dangerous.
-It is important that we support our binge eating disorder patient with behavioral health therapy, and provide them with a means to change the behavior, and I do not see that with the “pump and dump” of AspireAssist.
-I feel the FDA showed a lack of judgment and foresight when they approved this device for treatment of obesity without further testing to find the long term implication of its use.
+It is important that we support our binge eating disorder patients with behavioral health therapy, and provide them with a means to change the behavior, and I do not see that with the “pump and dump” of AspireAssist.
+I feel the FDA showed a lack of judgment and foresight when they approved this device for the treatment of obesity without further testing to find the long-term implication of its use.